 (The numbers in the document above match the sections below)

 In the contact info you want to include your name, address, city, state, zip code, phone number, and email address.
 Even though much of this information has been stated multiple times, you want it to be in one place and visible to whomever is reading your document.
 To keep a professional cover letter format, the contact information must be at the top, but can be aligned left, right, or centered - depending on how you want your cover letter to look.

 If you have your employer's contact info, put it here, and you can find most of what you need on Google or the company’s website.
 The employer’s contact info list includes their name, title, company name, address, city, state, and zip code.
 Do everything you can to find the specific hiring manager's information.
 A good place to search is LinkedIn.com.

 Even if you are sending the document over email, this is the formal way to address the reader and will show that you care enough to follow guidelines.

-Put the date you wrote the letter above salutation.
-This gives the document a timestamp and can add a personal touch to the document; it shows you aren't using a blanket cover letter you made last year.
+Put the date you wrote the letter below the employer’s contact info.
+Adding a date gives the document a timestamp and can add a personal touch to the document; it shows you aren't using a blanket cover letter you made last year.

 Dates can be formatted as:

 4. Opening Salutation